summiyahyousaf/AI_Medical_Assistant/README.md

 # Project Overview

-AI Medical Assistant is an end-to-end healthcare AI application designed to assist users in understanding their symptoms through machine learning-based disease prediction.
+AI Medical Assistant is a full-stack Machine Learning healthcare web application that predicts diseases based on user-selected symptoms.

-The system analyzes user-provided symptoms, converts them into machine-readable features, and uses trained classification models to predict possible diseases.
+The system integrates Machine Learning, Flask, SQLite, and an interactive web interface to provide intelligent disease prediction, downloadable medical reports, health analytics, and an AI-powered medical assistant.

+This project demonstrates the complete AI development lifecycle—from data preprocessing and model training to deployment in a real-world healthcare application.

 ##  Features